folio-org/docs/content/en/docs/Access/Additional topics/loans/loans.md

 * How notices are delivered.
 Notices for short-term loans are always delivered in real time.
 Most notices for long-term loans are also delivered in real-time, **except for** notices triggered by **Loan due date/time**.
 Those notices must use the **multiple items** tokens and are processed overnight (beginning at 11:59 PM).

-## When a loan is renewed, or a loan due date is changed, what circulation rule applies and what policies are used?
+## <a id="loanrenew"></a>When a loan is renewed, or a loan due date is changed, what circulation rule applies and what policies are used?

 When a patron or FOLIO user requests to renew a loan, or a FOLIO user changes a loan’s due date, FOLIO reviews the circulation rule file and may do several things, depending on what it finds.